Proposition I.1

 - therefore

-is also equal toCB
+CAis also equal toCB.

-are equal to one another.5
+Therefore the three straight lines CA, AB, BC are equal to one another.5

-is equilateral; and it has been constructed on the given finite straight line AB
+Therefore the triangle ABC is equilateral; and it has been constructed on the given finite straight line AB.

 - (Being) what it was required to do.